epxlabs/site-gen/resources/partials/blog-posts/2016-11-28-aws-serverless-application-model.markdown

 Some questions and comments:

-- The Serverless Framework (albeit important and boasts an awesome community) might not be the end-all be-all for AWS Serverless Architectures.
-The "inter-cloud" narrative around the Serverless Framework might start becoming the more convincing business use-case argument as that feature rolls out to GA.
+- How advanced will the CLI operations become?
+Will the Serverless Framework keep pushing forward with inter-cloud and layer on top of the new SAM specification?

-- Will AWS foster and promote community contributions to the development of the SAM (Serverless Application Model)?
+- Will AWS foster and promote community contributions to the development of the SAM (Serverless Application Model) and accompanying serverless architecture tools?

-- JSON --> YAML?
-How are your yaml chops as of late?

-- Will Serverless.com slow down active development of AWS features + functionality and leverage AWS SAM moving forward?
-Will this expose dev cycles and effort around building out inter-cloud capabilites?